wesc/essays/_sources/school.txt

 To: Josie & Romy

-Mark Zuckerberg begat a baby boy, Max, on December 1st, 2015.
+Mark Zuckerberg begat a baby girl, Max, on December 1st, 2015.
 In the public announcement, he also `donated about $45 billion to charity`__.
 I unfortunately can't bestow $45 billion to the two of you or the public, but I will donate what every New York parent is rich in: a